mobjam/BTC/README.md

 16) Click on _'Broadcast'_

-17) Check for receipt of transaction at the recieving wallet.
+17) Check for receipt of the transaction at the recieving wallet address.

 ----------------